Shorty's Lunch: Clientele

 The shop has claims a wide variety of clientele, ranging from judges to Tex Ritter.
 During the 2006 Pennsylvania gubernatorial election, Republican candidate Lynn Swann used Shorty's as a campaign stop.

 History

 Founding

-In the 1920s, George Contakos owned Everybody's Lunch on West Chestnut Street from 1924 through 1932, when he bought the Try Me Lunch at 34 West Chestnut Street and renamed it Shorty's Lunch, in honor of his nickname and 5'4" height.
+In the 1920s, George Contorakes owned Everybody's Lunch on West Chestnut Street from 1924 through 1932, when he bought the Try Me Lunch at 34 West Chestnut Street and renamed it Shorty's Lunch, in honor of his nickname and 5'4" height.
 In 1938, Peter Alexas became joined with Contorakes to become partners.
 Partial ownership passed to George Contorakes's son John G. Contorakes, a Washington native and former student at nearby Washington & Jefferson College, until his death in 2001.
 Shorty's originally operated 24 hours per day; during the first decade of operation, the doors didn't even have locks.
 However, World War II brought reduced hours because of the lack of workers.

 The interior decor and structure has remained relatively unchanged from the original construction, including the 8 original booths that were purchased used during the 1930s.